 Palma Futuro: Preventing and Reducing Child Labor and Forced Labor in Palm Oil Supply Chains

-This project works to improve the implementation of social compliance systems that promote acceptable conditions of work and the prevention and reduction of child and forced labor in palm oil supply chains in Colombia and Ecuador.
-It will also disseminate best practices in social compliance systems in these and other palm oil producing countries, particularly Brazil and Peru.
+This project works to improve the implementation of social compliance systems that promote acceptable conditions of work and prevent or reduce child and forced labor in palm oil supply chains in Colombia and Ecuador.
+It will also disseminate best practices for social compliance systems in these and other palm oil producing countries, particularly Brazil and Peru.

-A number of standard-setting social compliance systems have been established to encourage sustainable palm oil production, including certification programs, voluntary initiatives, and mandatory national standards.
+Industry associations and individual companies have established a number of standard-setting social compliance systems to encourage sustainable palm oil production, including certification programs, voluntary initiatives, and mandatory national standards.
 However, many of these initiatives have comparatively weak or insufficiently monitored and enforced criteria on labor standards relative to other social and environmental criteria.

-The project provides technical guidance to participating palm oil companies in Colombia and Ecuador to assist them in developing robust social compliance systems.
-Under this approach, tools for organizational systems management are incorporated into the eight components of a social compliance system laid out in ComplyChain, USDOL’s app to support the efforts of companies that seek to address child labor and forced labor within their own supply chains.
-The project works to help the companies assess the risks of child labor, forced labor, and unacceptable conditions of work in their business and production processes in order to develop robust standards and a system for monitoring compliance, as well as ensuring enforcement when violations occur.
-The project collaborates with and builds the capacity of many different stakeholders to support social compliance, such as national palm oil business associations in Colombia and Ecuador, researchers, worker organizations, and civil society organizations.
+Palma Futuro provides technical guidance to participating palm oil companies in Colombia and Ecuador to assist them in developing robust social compliance systems.
+To do this, the project draws upon tools for organizational systems management, which are incorporated into the eight components of a social compliance system laid out in ComplyChain, USDOL’s app to support companies seeking to address child labor and forced labor within their own supply chains.
+The project helps companies assess the risks of child labor, forced labor, and unacceptable conditions of work in their business and production processes in order to develop robust standards and a system for monitoring compliance, as well as ensuring enforcement when violations occur.
+Palma Futuro also collaborates with and builds the capacity of other stakeholders to support social compliance, such as national palm oil business associations in Colombia and Ecuador, researchers, worker organizations, and civil society organizations.